YSulekha/Movie-Guide-2.0/README.md

 App can help users to view the list of popular, top rated, upcoming and movies that are playing in the theatres.
 Users can select these options from the drop down menu in the home page.
   User can click on the movie poster which navigates to the detail page with additional information such as rating, release date and synopsis.

+Note:
+  Please initialize "MyMovieDbApiKey" parameter in gradle.properties with your MovieDB Api key.

 ##App Walkthrough